Interference Prediction in Wireless Networks: Stochastic Geometry meets Recursive Filtering: Evaluation of Interference Prediction

-Figure~\ref{Fig:PredictorMsgs} deviates from Table~\ref{tab:Scenarios} to explore the predictors behavior as the length of the messages changes.
-We consider Setup~1 with increasing message lengths.
-Longer messages result in higher interference correlation and thus lower prediction error.
-In all cases, the interference predictor outperforms the others, with predictors performance clustering together for longer messages.
-Note that for $\ell=10$ the interference predictor attains horizons of 8 slots with an error below the baseline, whereas the last value and channel predictors cross above the baseline for an horizon of 5 slots.
+Figure~\ref{Fig:PredictorMsgs} explores the predictors' behavior (adjusted for Setup~1 from Table~\ref{tab:Scenarios}) as the message length changes: Longer messages result in more correlated interference and thus lower prediction error.
+In all cases, the interference predictor outperforms the others; however, the longer the messages, the more similar the predictors perform.
+For $\ell=10$, the interference predictor attains horizons of eight slots with an error below the baseline, whereas the last value and channel predictors cross above the baseline for an horizon of five slots.

-Recalling that the model used for prediction is independent of the individual realizations of the interference process, Fig.~\ref{Fig:PredError} explores how the prediction error deviates from its average value in Figures~\ref{Fig:Predictor2} and \ref{Fig:PredictorMsgs} for different realizations of the network.
-While significant deviations exist for some realizations, most concentrate in the vicinity of the mean error.
+Recalling that the model used for prediction is independent of the individual realizations of the interference process, Fig.~\ref{Fig:PredError} explores how the prediction error deviates from its average value in Figs.~\ref{Fig:Predictor2} and \ref{Fig:PredictorMsgs} for different realizations of the network.
+Despite the fact that significant deviations exist for some realizations, most concentrate in the vicinity of the mean error.